Chicago Schools with Writing Programs

 Bachelor of Arts in English (Professional and Technical Writing Option)

+This program offers three sub-concentrations: print journalism, creative writing and technical writing.
 Writing students can take coursework covering advertising, critical strategies and business writing, as well as nonfiction writing and editing.
 Other program coursework includes topics such as short story writing, poetry and research paper writing.
 Completing a publishing workshop and writing internship is required.
+Students will complete 24 credits toward their concentration.

 Master of Fine Arts in Creative Writing